amehat/clean-architecture-event-store-nestjs/README.md

-# CLEAN ARCHITECTURE NESTJS
+# CLEAN ARCHITECTURE EVENT STORE NESTJS

-This repository is an example of an implementation of a Clean Architecture type architecture with the Typescript NestJS framework.
+This repository is an example of an implementation of a Clean Architecture type architecture with the Typescript NestJS framework and EventStore.
 The application is accessible as an API.

 ## ROUTES